 Namaskard Hot Springs

-with cutted apples and bananas in Cherios and porrdige, leaving the campsite at 10:00.
+with cut apples and bananas in Cheerios and porridge, leaving the campsite at 10:00.
 Daylight approaching.

 Then going to Dettifoss in approximately 1 hour of driving.
-Very icy path to reach the panorama platform with a great view to Europe’s most powerful waterfall.
-After 45 minutes returning to the campervan.
+Very icy path to reach the panorama platform with a great view of Europe’s most powerful waterfall.
+After 45 minutes, returning to the campervan.

 29. 12.
 2018 - Day 6: Western Region

-with porridge, Cherios, apples and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.
+with porridge, Cheerios, apples, and bananas at 9:30, then driving 1.5 hours to Akureyri for refueling (70 EUR), supermarket and souvenirs at Penninn Eymundsson shop.

-When buying goods for more then 6.000 ISK (around 42 EUR) then it's easy to claim back taxes (14%).
+When buying goods for more than 6.000 ISK (around 42 EUR) then it's easy to claim back taxes (14%).
 Shops usually provide forms with the paid amount pre-filled.
-Simply fill in the personal data and stop by at the tax office at Keflavik airport right before check-in.
+Simply fill in the personal data and stop by at the tax office at Keflavik Airport right before check-in.

 According to and relying on google maps, changing from Ring Road to a sideway for the fastest route.
 Even though it is announced 25km before, after 1 hour of driving, realizing that the final 30 minutes of the way to the Thingvellir Campsite are impassable.
 So going back and checking for an alternative.
 That turns out to be the Bjarteyjarsandur Campsite.

 Again no other guests.
-25 EUR for warm water, a washing room and no kitchen is slightly more expensive then the day before.
+25 EUR for warm water, a washing room, and no kitchen is slightly more expensive than the day before.
 Especially, when considering the drunken lady, who opens the washing facilities.
 Anyway, sleeping in the camper as usual around midnight.